Creating high converting product images for your Black Friday Cyber Monday campaign

 To complete the visualization, make shots of the front, back, diagonal, bottom, top, and interior, and then any details of the product available.
 Imagine what your customer might want to know about such a product.
 But don’t overwhelm the shopper with too many images.
 Instead, use enough that the customer can truly understand the product.
 This range of angles for a pair of high heels provides just the right number of perspectives for the user to get a full idea of the product.

 Color is another important feature during the online shopping experience.
 You should make sure your images show the correct color in order to show your customers exactly what they are getting.
 This will reduce returns (which are notoriously high over the BFCM weekend).

 Don’t forget that different computer screens and even different web browsers have a different color profile.
 This means that every screen and browser interprets colors slightly differently.
 To deal with this, I recommend you change your .jpeg files to the sRGB color profile.
-You can get a full guide to color management for different browsers here.

 This image illustrates the browser problem perfectly, showing how the same image could appear in different browser depending on whether it uses the sRGB color profile or not.

 Background is another important factor to consider when creating your online product images.
 For most products a plain white background is most suitable -- clean and plain is usually key.
 I recommend using the same background for all your products to add consistency and professionalism to your site.